DestyNova/pitcher/README.md

 # Pitcher

-An interactive exercise that teaches perfect pitch recognition.
+An interactive exercise that teaches absolute pitch (a.k.a. perfect pitch) recognition.
 At least, that's what I hope it will do.

 Try it [here](https://pitcher.overto.eu)!